wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/4-templates.md

 While webpages represent content that is accessible to portal users, page templates help to maintain a consistent appearance throughout your entire website.
-Templates also define how dynamic content that is based on Common Data Service data is delivered to your users and how users can interact with the portal pages.
+Templates also define how dynamic content that is based on Microsoft Dataverse data is delivered to your users and how users can interact with the portal pages.

 When you create a new webpage in the Power Apps portals Studio or the Portal Management app, choose a page template from the list of existing templates.
 Several page templates are included with each of the portal templates.